ericstratford/charger-optimization/README.md

 #### CS_Lots

 ** Downloads **
 To re-run the code provided in CS_Lots, one needs to download the data, shapefiles, and python notebook provided in the main repository.
-The income.geojson and population.geojson files provided in the income and population branches are also imported in the notebook as pre-ran datafiles.

 ** APIs **
 We use an API to query data on public electric vehicle charging station locations from the Alternative Fuels Data Center via this [API setup](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/).
 To query from the Python file, an API key is needed, which can be obtained by signing up through the aforementioned link.
 Simply replace the "***" in the data query cell with the newly obtained API key in order to properly query the charging station data later used.